Winston Graham: Biography

-Graham died on 10 July 2003 at the age of 95, at his house, 'Abbotswood' in Buxted, East Sussex.
+His wife died in 1992.
+They had two children, economist Andrew Graham and Rosamund Barteau.
+Graham died on 10 July 2003, aged 95, at his house, 'Abbotswood' in Buxted, East Sussex.
 His autobiography, Memoirs of a Private Man, was published in September of that year.

 Remembrances and legacy

 The Royal Cornwall Museum in Truro, Cornwall had an exhibition devoted to his life and works (Poldark's Cornwall: The Life and Times of Winston Graham) from mid-June to mid-September 2008 to celebrate the centenary of his birth, coinciding with re-publication of the Poldark novels by Pan Macmillan.
 Additionally, the Winston Graham Historical Prize was initiated as part of the Centenary Celebrations, funded by a legacy from the author and supported by Pan Macmillan.
 It is awarded for a work of unpublished fiction, preferably with an association with Cornwall.
 Details can be obtained from the Royal Cornwall Museum.

 The majority of Winston Graham's manuscripts and papers have been donated to the Royal Institution of Cornwall by his son Andrew Graham and daughter Rosamund Barteau.
 Further papers are housed at the Howard Gotlieb Archival Research Center at Boston University and elsewhere.